How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Those with anxious attachment may become overly sensitive to perceived signs of disapproval or abandonment.

-This hypervigilance can create a cycle of anxiety in relationships, where people constantly seek reassurance from their partners.
+This hypervigilance can create a cycle of anxiety in relationships, where people constantly seek reassurance from their partners (Sroufe et al., 2005).

 This need for reassurance can place undue pressure on the relationship and create a sense of instability.